Enjoy this unusually savory vegetarian dish of red beans and rice—it's been tested in our kitchen and is well-loved in our home.

 Whether you want to write a cookbook, publish your original food recipes online, or share recipes with friends, use these 10 tips to make your recipes easy for others to follow.

-I am an S&H Green Stamps child.
-My mother worked for the Sperry & Hutchinson Company for 33 years, an employment that entitles me to call myself a company child.
-Those were the days of the company taking care of...
+My mother's former employment for S&H Green Stamps entitles me to call myself a company child.
+Those were the days of the company taking care of its employees.